patsie75/awk-mandelbrot/README.md

 There are some other minor improvements like buffering the output screen to reduce flickering, having a status bar with FPS in the top line and having a variable drawing distance.

+A recently added feature is having a configurable colormap with choice from 256-colors.
+There are currently five colormaps to choose from (of which the first is just the old 8-color)
+You can choose them with the option `-v cmap=<#>`.
+If you want to add your own colormap, you can find the color/number overview here: https://en.wikipedia.org/wiki/ANSI_escape_code#8-bit
+Just add a `colorstr[#]="1 2 3 4 5"` style string in the `BEGIN` section of the script.
+Or better yet, add it and make me a pull-request so others can enjoy your work :)

 Example usage:
 Not all environments export the `COLUMNS` and `LINES` variables, so you may want to start off with:
 `export COLUMNS LINES`